Health Bill update: Questions raised about how people's experiences will be heard

 Several respected organisations and commentators have also stressed the importance of making sure people continue to have an independent way to share their experiences and influence improvements in care.

-Many have also questioned whether moving these responsibilities into NHS and local authority organisations (councils) could affect public confidence in the independence of the feedback process, particularly when Healthwatch has already built relationships and trust people to feel confident in sharing experiences.
+Many have also questioned whether moving these responsibilities into NHS and local authority organisations (councils) could affect public confidence in the independence of the feedback process, particularly when Healthwatch has already built trusted relationships with people and communities across North Yorkshire.

 National Voices, which represents more than 200 health and care charities, has also published a briefing on the Health Bill.
-It warns that the proposed changes could weaken independent patient voice and accountability by transferring Healthwatch functions into NHS and government structures.
+It warns that the proposed changes could weaken accountability by transferring Healthwatch functions into NHS and government structures.

 The Local Government Association has also called for an independent way for local people to share their experiences and influence decisions about health and social care.
 In its briefing on the Health Bill, it said local Healthwatch provides an independent source of insight and challenge.